skhbabez/qr-code-component-main/README.md

 ### Continued development

 Read up on on inheritance in CSS.
 Do I need or should I use this much Flex?
+Would simple text-align and margins been enough?

 ### Useful resources